openxpki/openxpki/doc/subsystems/index.rst

 Config Path Expansion
 ^^^^^^^^^^^^^^^^^^^^^

-The most convenient was to enable the path expansion is to use the ``Alias`` directive::
+The most convenient way to enable the path expansion is to use the ``Alias`` directive::

     # Same for RPC